 Sony A6300 Mirrorless Camera – A super camera to start out with and one that you can keep using on a daily basis even when your a professional.
 It’s an all round winner and excellent travel camera.
 I keep it in my bag all the times and it doubles as a backup if I break or loose my FF.

-Sony FE 50mm f/1.4 – I recently acquired one of these and it produces the nicest images of any 50mm that I have owned.
+Sony FE 85mm f/1.4 – Expensive and fast autofocusing.
+Very sharp portrait lens.
 It’s the biggest and heaviest lens I have for my Sony system but it is super sharp and renders the images beautifully.
 The cons are sometimes in low light the autofocus ‘hunt’s a little which can be annoying but I am very happy with it.
 I also like being able to change the aperture on the lens itself.

-Sony FE 24-70mm f/4 – I use this lens about 80% of the time.
+Sony FE 24-105mm f/4 – I use this lens about 80% of the time.
 It’s the largest FF Sony lens I have but it is worth it’s size and weight.
 Most of my images are landscapes and I love wide angle shots.
 At f4 it’s not very fast but that does not matter to me as I am usually on a tripod and shooting bracketed images.
-Sometimes having a longer lens in my bag would be nice but for the few occasions, the 42 Megapixel files allow me to crop the image to get the zoom I need.
-I don’t carry a telephoto lens in my bag unless I know I’m going to need one.
+Sometimes there is a need to have all the range you can get Sony FE 24-240mm

 Sony E 10-18mm f/4 – I have been using this lens for a while now on my full frame camera.
 You can see a strong vignette in the corners at 10 mm and 18mm but from 11-17mm it works fine.
 It’s a little soft around the edges but I have generally had good results with it and I love the super wide field of view and it’s small size.
 It might just be replaced real soon with this Voigtlander 15/4.5 III Leica M Aspherical Super Wide Heliar.
 Here is a review by Jacob Surland.

-Voigtlander Nokton 35mm f/1.2 II Aspherical – This is a fantastic low light lens and I have got some great star shots with it.
+Voigtlander Nokton 40mm f/1.2 – This is a fantastic low light lens and I have got some great star shots with it.

 Cannon ‘Old” FD 85mm/f1.2 – One of the best things about the Sony system is that you can use just about any new or used lens out there from any manufacturer.
 Yes, most of them will only work in manual but this gives you a huge choice of lenses.
 This 25 year old magical lens gives a beautiful boke when shot wide open and it’s sharp.
 For optimum sharpness it’s best around f2.
 I use the Metabones adapter and turn on focus peaking and the magnification mode when using it.
 Shooting in manual slows me down a little and it takes practice to nail your focus overtime but it’s a fun challenge.

 Voigtlander VM-E Close Focus Adapter – I use this to connect my Voigtlander M mount lens with my Sony cameras.
+I also use this one Novoflex Adapter for M mount.
 It’s neat because you can fine tune your focus using the adapter.
 I also use the Sony remote.

-50mm/f1.8 prime.
-Fast prime.
+Sony 50mm/f1.8 – Fast prime.
 Good for low light, street shooting and portraits.

-If your interested on a complete hands on review of all mirrorless systems every built jump on over to Steve Huff’s ‘mirrorless central’ page.
+If you’re interested in a complete hands on review of all mirrorless systems every built jump on over to Steve Huff’s ‘mirrorless central’ page.

-NIK Collection – Google is now offering this collection for free and it is a must have for every photographer.
+NIK Collection by DxO.
 I use Veveza a lot and do most of my black and white conversions using Silver Effex Pro 2.

 Tips and Tricks for Sony Cameras